 If you are still planning your China marketing, consider prioritizing your mobile site experience and using WeChat to reach your audience more effectively.

 One of the key trends most B2B brands realize in China is the importance of public relations.
 Public relations encompass many aspects of brand communications, from messaging strategy to thought leadership programs to media/influencer relations.

 While the traditional role of PR used to focus primarily on media relations, the value of PR as a strategic consultant on brands' messages has been constantly proven.
 As a global brand, your PR partners can prevent and handle your PR crisis, shape your local narrative, and sharpen your communications strategy across earned, owned, and shared media.

-Whether you have your own in-house PR team or working with a PR agency, it’s time to put them on the front seat along with your marketing team to drive value for your business.
+Whether you have your own in-house PR team or working with a PR agency in China, it’s time to put them on the front seat along with your marketing team to drive value for your business.

 Trend 5: Livestreaming

 As the pandemic continues to evolve, more B2B brands have pivoted to live stream in the past 12 months.
 According to Vhall, 72% of B2B brands in China will increase their marketing budget for live streaming in 2022.